PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Introduction

-In this work, we propose PIM-GPT, a complete solution for GPT inference acceleration.
-At the hardware level, PIM-GPT is a hybrid system that includes DRAM-based PIM chips to accelerate vector-matrix multiplication (VMM) near data and an application-specific integrated circuit (ASIC) to support other functions that are too expensive for PIM including necessary arithmetic computations, data communication and initiating instructions to the PIM chips.
+In this work, we propose PIM-GPT, a complete hardware-software solution for GPT inference acceleration.
+At the hardware level, PIM-GPT is a hybrid system that includes DRAM-based PIM chips to accelerate VMM near data and an application-specific integrated circuit (ASIC) to support other functions that are too expensive for PIM including necessary non-linear functions, data communication and instructions for the PIM chips.
 At the software level, mapping scheme is optimized to efficiently support the GPT dataflow.
-To accommodate the large model size and improve performance, the computation workloads are evenly distributed across PIM channels and banks to maximize the utilization of available computation resources and on-chip bandwidth.
-Multi-attention heads are concatenated to maximize data locality.
-Compared to existing Transformer accelerators\cite{wang2021spatten}\cite{hong2022dfx}\cite{zhou2022transpim}, the proposed PIM-GPT supports large GPT models end-to-end without the need of expensive HBM, making it a practical solution for GPT acceleration on the edge.
+To accommodate the large model size and improve performance, the computation workloads are evenly distributed across available PIM channels and banks to maximize utilization of compute resources and on-chip bandwidth.
+Compared to existing Transformer accelerators \cite{wang2021spatten}\cite{hong2022dfx}\cite{zhou2022transpim}, the proposed PIM-GPT supports large GPT models end-to-end without the need of expensive HBM, making it an efficient and practical solution for GPT acceleration.
 Benchmarking analysis shows the proposed PIM-GPT achieves state-of-the-art speedup and energy efficiency for GPT inference tasks.

-In summary, the main contributions of our work are as follows: \begin{itemize} \item We design a hybrid architecture to accelerate the memory-bounded GPT inference end-to-end using GDDR6-based PIM with minimal changes to DRAM. \item We propose an optimized mapping scheme that maximizes data locality and distributes workloads across PIM channels and an ASIC to achieve high computation parallelism and efficiency. \item We analyze performance, efficiency, scalability and sensitivity of the proposed system through circuit synthesis and a clock-cycle accurate simulator. \item PIM-GPT achieves the state-of art performance 41$-$137$\times$, 631$-$1074$\times$ speedup and 339$-$1085$\times$, 890$-$1632$\times$ energy efficiency over GPU and CPU baseline, respectively, for 8 GPT models with up to 1.4 billion parameters. \end{itemize}
+The main contributions are as follows: \begin{itemize} \item We design a hybrid system to accelerate GPT inference end-to-end using PIM with minimal changes to DRAM architecture, making it a practical solution. \item We propose an optimized mapping scheme that maximizes data locality and distributes workloads across PIM channels and the ASIC to achieve high computation parallelism and efficiency. \item We analyze performance, energy efficiency, and sensitivity of the complete system through circuit synthesis and a clock-cycle accurate simulator. \item PIM-GPT achieves state-of-the-art performance 41$-$\newline137$\times$, 631$-$1074$\times$ speedup and 123$-$383$\times$, 320$-$602$\times$ energy efficiency over GPU and CPU baseline, for 8 GPT models with up to 1.4 billion parameters. \end{itemize}